pabloprf/PORTALS-tutorial/docs/source/index.rst

 --------

 PORTALS was developed as a by-product of transport and optimization research projects at the MIT Plasma Science and Fusion Center in 2018, and has been improved since.
-Its original acronym was *Performance Optimization of Reactors via Training of Active Learning Surrogates*, but now PORTALS stands on its own, as a *portal* to various plasma physics activities.
+Its original acronym was *Performance Optimization of Reactors via Training of Active Learning Surrogates*, but now PORTALS stands on its own, as a *portal* or *gateway* to various plasma physics activities.

 The basis of PORTALS is to handle the standalone execution of codes and interpretation of results in object-oriented python scripts (see :ref:`Standalone Capabilities` for more details).
 These python objects can directly be called in a custom Bayesian Optimization framework (see :ref:`Optimization` for more details).

 Documentation Contents
 --------